-We ask all grant-holders to report on the progress of their grants, so that we can both monitor how work is going practically and financially, and to identify useful lessons that will help improve our grant-making whilst passing on good practice to others.
+We ask all grant-holders to report on the progress of their grants, so that we can both monitor how work is going practically and financially, and to identify useful lessons that will help improve our grant-making.
+We want to celebrate grant-holders’ achievements, learn why things don’t go to plan, and pass on good practice to others.

 Your Grants Manager will inform you which reporting approach applies to your grant and will confirm any additional information that may be required in the grant offer letter.

 If your grant was made before January 2013